z669016/adventofcode-2017/README.md

 Hmmm ...
 I'm not sure where the catch in this one is ... the large numbers are no issue at all.
 Just an easy star for once?

+## Day 16
+Okay, where large numbers were no issue on day 15, now they are.
+Until you consider that the result after each rounds might at some point start to repeat... and indeed after xx dances (where one dance contains all moves as described by the input) the results start to repeat.
+So, create a list of results (including result 0, the initial value) and the result after 1 bilion repetitions will equal the result after (1.000.000.000 % repeatListSize) ...